Metropolitan Police Department of the District of Columbia: 21st century

+The MPD was the lead investigative agency in the May 2001 disappearance of Chandra Levy, a 24-year-old woman from Modesto, California, who was interning at the Federal Bureau of Prisons.
+The department was criticized for various missteps in the investigation.
+Levy's remains were discovered more than a year later, on May 22, 2002, in a wooded area of Rock Creek Park.

 The MPD also responded to the September 11 attacks of 2001.
 Charles H. Ramsey, who was the Chief of Police at the time, later stated in an interview:

 We had just finished up a meeting when my chief of staff came in and told me I needed to go into his office and take a look at what was going on in New York.
 He had the Today Show on and he was looking at images of the first tower burning, the second tower had not yet been hit.
 I asked what happened and he said nobody seems to know.
 A small plane based on the way it was described must have flown into the building.
 Everybody was still kind of not sure if it was an accident, on purpose or whatever and as we were standing there looking we actually saw the second plane strike the second tower.
 Once the second plane struck they realize that it was an coordinated attack.

 The MPD activated its newly built Joint Operations Command Center (JOCC).
 Although it had not officially opened yet, September 11, 2001, became its first day of operations.
 While some equipment had been installed, other devices, such as phones, had not and had to be installed on the fly as emergency personnel arrived to respond.
 Officials from various agencies and departments including the United States Park Police, United States Capitol Police, the FBI, Secret Service, and the FAA's military district arrived to respond.
 Around that time, they were notified that the Pentagon had been hit as well.
 Though the Pentagon was located across the river in Arlington County, Virginia, MPD officers still responded to assist with the emergency response.
 Additionally, MPD officers working in conjunction with U.S. Park Police officers locked down all federal buildings along the National Mall, including establishing a perimeter around the White House.

 The U.S. Park Police had sent its two helicopters to assist with operations at the Pentagon.
 Shortly thereafter, the flight control tower at Ronald Reagan Washington National Airport was evacuated.
 Flight control of all airspace over the Washington metro area was turned over to the U.S. Park Police helicopters who coordinated with NORAD.
 However, needing to assist with evacuating victims, the Park Police requested assistance from MPD.
 Shortly thereafter, an MPD helicopter arrived and took over command and control of Washington's air space.